uvulab/unaligned-sequence-similarity-search-deep-learning/README.md

-Requires Tensorflow and Keras
+Requires Tensorflow and Keras, optionally Matplotlib and Scikit-Learn
-Uses Python 2.
-Should easily translate to Python 3 if you fix the print statements.

 **Important files:**